Session

 Settings

-The Settings page is used to manage global system settings.Model Configuration
+The Settings page holds global configuration.Model Configuration